leap-stc/LEAPCourse-Climate-Pred-Challenges/CourseInfo/CPC-Spring2022-Syllabus.md

 We will have a total of three project cycles for this course (topics are subject to change):

-1. [Individual] Reproducible notebook for exploratory data analysis of climate data sets
+1. [Group] Reproducible notebook for exploratory data analysis of climate data sets
 2. [Group] Physics-informed machine learning
 3. [Group] Predictive modeling with uncertainty quantification